luna/luna-rfcs/text/0000-runtime-design.md

 - The FFI should be tied to the current back-end.
 As we want to support multiple backends, the JS backend should allow for JavaScript FFI, while the ASM backend should allow for C FFI.
+- This means that there should be a `Native` FFI tag for multi-target projects.
 - This flexibility should extend to the interpreted runtime.
 - FFI calls should be as close to zero-overhead in the dynamic runtime as possible, while in compiled code they should be zero-cost.